Thana30/Target-Supplier/README.md

 2- contact_pages:
 Its not a contact page actually , it just addtional page, for testing codes.
 You can ignore it.

 3- I have excel sheet programed to have the ability to acces the database and retrive the suplier information from it.
-I didnt uplud it.
+I didnt uploud it.
 Contact me if you need it. alzaidt@gmail.com